GianlucaCerilli/RSWE_library/README.md

 > $ cmake ...
 > ```
 > there are errors due to the missing *fastcdr*, *fastrtps* e *foonathan_memory*
 > libraries.
-It is possible to run this command instead:
+It is possible to run this command:
 > ```
 > $ cmake -DCMAKE_INSTALL_PREFIX:PATH=~/Fast-DDS/install/ ..
 > ```
+>to retrieve the missing libraries.

 The libraries paths can be found from *$HOME* with:
 ```